JEO Transportation Projects Recognized at NCPA Annual Concrete Paving Workshop

 Up until 2017, nearly 130 blocks of Dakota City’s streets were gravel.
 For years, the costly and difficult-to-maintain roads had residents contending with rutted surfaces that kicked up dust during dry periods and became muddy after it rained.

 This problem persisted until April 2016, when they issued a public notice that identified 18 paving districts, mainly individual city blocks, in need of updates.
 Property owners along these streets then voted in favor of funding the paving of nine of the districts identified, allowing the project to move forward.
 With the help of JEO Transportation engineers, an additional four blocks, adjacent to the city-owned property and brand-new fire station, were also incorporated into the design, bringing the total of paved streets to 13.
-The existing gravel streets were replaced and the project was completed three months ahead of schedule.
+The existing gravel streets were replaced, and the project was completed three months ahead of schedule.
 Best of all, getting around town became easier, rain or shine.

 Marburger feels that the project’s success was the result of effective planning and implementation from JEO, the city, and contractors.
 “A proactive and conscientious contractor and a good working relationship are paramount to the implementation of project plans,” he says.